karins/CoherenceFramework/python/data/ldc/README.md

+This is obviously not the actual LDC GigaWord data.
-This is just a sample that complies with the format of LDC data
+Instead, these are small samples which comply with the LDC GigaWord data DTD.